carsongoodwin32/Zund_Extended_Methods/README.md

 # Zund_Extended_Methods

-A quick Python script to take in .zcc files and apply a standard list of extended methods (even bypassing the limits of ZCC and friends)
+A Python application to take in .zcc files and apply a standard list of extended methods (even bypassing the limits of ZCC and friends)

+This also stands as a reference for how I would build a professional, self-contained, production ready, maintainable Python application.

 ## Description